OferMania/memories/README.md

 src/main.cpp   ->  Where the "simple example" runs for now

-src/memory_manager.cpp   ->  The memory manager object, and associated status enums, and the memory-block struct object for discontinuous allocations
+src/memory_manager.cpp   ->  The memory manager object, and associated status enums, and the memory-blocks struct object for discontinuous allocations

 src/memory_manager_tests.cpp   ->  Tests the memory manager object in some more complex scenarios.
 I marked some methods visible to testing in order to ease verification of behaviors here.